Learn about the dangers that exist in your house everyday that can harm your parrot

 4) Unhealthy Foods

 Unhealthy foods might kill a bird.
-Birds cant digest foods that are high in sugar or salt so they end up with Fatty Liver Disease.
+Birds can't digest foods that are high in sugar or salt so they end up with Fatty Liver Disease.
 Some foods are imminently dangerous, meaning they will quickly result in death.
 Avoid avocados, chocolate, caffeine and alcoholic beverages.
 This article addresses common foods that are poisonous for a pet bird.

 5) Electrical Cords

 Birds explore with their beaks and electrical cords are really inviting and fun to chew.
 Unfortunately, the resulting electrical burn from a plugged in chewed cord is painful and deadly.
 Birds also stick their beaks into outlets.
-Nasty, painful throat burns take months to heal if your bird survives.
+Nasty, painful throat burns take months to heal IF your bird survives.
 Please conceal electrical cords as much as possible with furniture or child safety devices.
-If you use an electrical bird light, insure that the cord is safely concealed.
+If you use an electrical bird heater or bird light, insure that the cord is safely concealed.
 Common PVC plumbing pipe will do the trick.

 6) Bird Toys